 ANTI HAZING POLICY

-No kingdom/chapter, petitioning group, interest group, alumni association, student, alumni member, advisor, or any affiliated group or person shall conduct nor condone hazing activities, regardless of permission or approval by a person being hazed.
-MALIK Fraternity Inc. define hazing activities as (but not limited to): any action taken or situation created, intentionally, whether on or off Fraternity premises or during Fraternity functions, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
-Such activities may include but are not limited to the following: use of alcoholic beverages; paddling in any form; branding; creation of excessive fatigue, physical or psychological shocks; quests; treasure hunts; scavenger hunts, road trips; or any other such activities carried on in the name of the Fraternity; wearing of public apparel which is conspicuous and not normally in good taste; engaging in public stunts and buffoonery; morally degrading or humiliating games and activities; and any other activities which are not consistent with fraternal law, ritual or policy or the regulations and policies of the educational institution and local, state and federal laws.
+In accordance with the Member Code of Conduct, no Kingdom/Chapter, petitioning group, interest group, alumni association, student, alumni member, advisor, or any affiliated group or person shall conduct nor condone hazing activities, regardless of permission or approval by a person being hazed.
+MALIK Fraternity, Inc. defines hazing as any action taken or situation created, intentionally, whether on or off Fraternity premises or during Fraternity functions, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
+Such activity includes, but is not limited to, use of alcoholic beverages, paddling in any form, branding, creation of excessive fatigue, physical or psychological shocks, quests, treasure hunts, scavenger hunts, road trips, wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliating games or activities, physical harm of any type, strenuous exercise, forced inducement or the causing of one to consume any food, liquid or other substance, pouring sprinkling or covering one’s body with any substance; threatening or causing one to be placed in fear of receiving any physical injury such as the activities listed above and generally any act or acts which would tend to cause any person any humiliation, embarrassment or physical harm, and any other activities which are not consistent with fraternal law, ritual, or policy or the regulations and policies of the educational institution and local, state, and federal laws.

 New York State Penal Law, Chapter 716, Section 1 (effective November 1, 1988)